-Since 2021 we at the Holotypic Occlupanid Research Group have received numerous reports from the field regarding what appear to be small tabs of recycled cardboard in the shape of occlupanids.
+The Holotypic Occlupanid Research Group has received numerous reports from the field regarding what appear to be small tabs of recycled cardboard in the shape of occlupanids.
 Several contributors have dutifully submitted samples of these paper-pulp impostors to the HORG office for study.
-After months of testing, our researchers have come to one definite conclusion: These are not occlupanids.

 Despite their uncanny similarity to occlupanids in form and function, exhaustive experiments have demonstrated that these cardboard tags are composed entirely of biodegradable wood fiber, unlike the nearly indelible petrochemicals that characterize phylum Plasticae.

-While the relationship of these mimics to kingdom Microsynthera can be debated, their plastic-less nature would inexorably place them in an (as yet) undetermined phylum, well outside that of Plasticae generally, and the Occlupanida in particular.
+While the relationship of these mimics to kingdom Microsynthera can be debated, their plastic-less nature would inexorably place them in a phylum well outside that of Plasticae generally, and the Occlupanida in particular.
 While generally they may be commonly referred to as cartonalia, our HORG Board of Taxonomy, ever ready to put their cladistical stamp on the situation, have proposed a new taxonomic system based on the International Code of Nomenclature for plants.
 HORG places these cartoniform species under Class Occlupanopsida (Occlu=to close, pan= bread, -opsida=appearance of) in Division Chartoniphyta, part of Kingdom Papyrae.